 The game is selling at an incredible rate, managing to push about a million copies each month since its arrival on Steam, at roughly £27 a pop.
 That is LOT of money.

 H1Z1: King of the Hill has sold about 5,6 million copies since its launch 16 months ago, and if PlayerUnknown's Battlegrounds keeps growing in popularity a mass player migration is quite likely - meaning that a lot of H1Z1 players might move to Battlegrounds, once H1Z1 servers become deserted enough.
 It's a snowball kind of effect.

 Meanwhile, the game's creator Brendan 'PlayerUnknown' Greene has revealed a lot of plans and possible directions the game might be heading.
-New maps and islands are a certainty, and those maps will supposedly only get bigger and handle more players with time.
-There is also a decent chance of a campaign mode being added sometime after the definitive PC launch, and a console port is an absolute certainty.
+New maps and are a certainty, and those maps will supposedly only get and handle more players with time.
+There is also a decent chance of a mode being added sometime after the definitive PC launch, and a console port is an absolute certainty.